cloudmesh-community/book/chapters/case/case.md

-## IU 100 Node Cluster Case :construction:
+## IU 100 Node Cluster Case :o:

-At Indiana University we have currently about 100 Raspberry Pi's available for students that work with us as part of classes.
+At Indiana University we have currently about 200 Raspberry Pi's available for students that work with us as part of classes.

 Our goal for the use of these PI's is multitude.